Younes43/Bouncing-Ball-Tracker-Client-Server-Application/Readme.md

 A significant challenge encountered during development was compatibility issues between OpenCV and aiortc, particularly concerning the underlying usage of PyAV, which relies on FFmpeg.
 This issue manifested as an inability to display images with OpenCV after importing PyAV.
 The root cause was a conflict in FFmpeg versions expected by OpenCV and PyAV.

 **Solution:** After extensive research and debugging, the issue was resolved by installing specific versions of FFmpeg compatible with both libraries.
-The process involved compiling OpenCV from source, ensuring it was built against these specific FFmpeg versions.
+The process involved compiling OpenCV from source, ensuring it was built against these specific FFmpeg versions (4.4.2).
 Detailed steps for this workaround can be found in a helpful [Stack Overflow discussion](https://stackoverflow.com/questions/72604912/cant-show-image-with-opencv-when-importing-av/72647308#72647308).
-For future reference and to aid anyone facing similar issues, I've retained the script used for this process.
+For future reference and to aid anyone facing similar issues, I've retained the script used for this process (build.sh).

 ### Docker-related Challenges